So, you want to win the All Valley Karate Championship?

 More than thirty years later, though, the story doesn’t end.
 Lawrence and LaRusso, played once again by William Zabka and Ralph Macchio, find themselves sensei’s in their own right, in the hit Netflix show Cobra Kai.

-One thing I love about this new show that differs from the original Karate Kid film is there is no good versus evil.
-Yes, it’s a redemption story for Johnny Lawrence, but he’s no hero either.
+But in Cobra Kia, unlike The Karate Kid, there is no good versus evil.
+While it’s a redemption story for Johnny Lawrence, but he’s no hero either.
 Both LaRusso and Lawrence showcase moments of success and failure, of wisdom and brash stupidity.

-And LaRusso and Lawrence have completely divergent training philosophies.
+Although there’s no clear “good guy” in Cobra Kai, LaRusso and Lawrence remain adamantly opposed in their karate training philosophies.
 LaRusso runs Miyagi-Do with patience and attention to detail, noting even the way the students wash windows.